Kunice (Prague-East District): Etymology

 The name is derived from the personal name Kuna, meaning "the village of Kuna's people".
 Kuna was a shortened form of the name Kunrát (Czech form of Conrad).

 Geography

 Kunice is located about 15 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 472 m above sea level.

 History

 The first written mention of Kunice is from 970, when the local church was founded.

 Transport

-The D1 motorway from Prague to Brno passes through the municipality.
+The D1 motorway from Prague to Brno runs through the municipality.

 Sport

 The municipality is home to FK Kunice, which plays in lower amateur tiers.